Sulaimon-Rasheed/eventful/README.md

 ## Description

-[Eventful](https://eventful-8xm4.onrender.com) is more than just a ticketing platform; it’s your passport to a world of unforgettable moments.
+[Eventful](https://eventful-8xm4.onrender.com) is more than just a ticketing platform.
+It is your passport to a world of unforgettable moments.
 From pulsating concerts to captivating theater performances, and thrilling sports events to enlightening cultural gatherings.
 We curate a diverse array of experiences that cater to every taste and passion.We seeks to ensure a seamless search and purchase of tickets for an event organized by verified creators and ensure a swift payout system for event creators.
 .

 ## – Authentication and Authorization: